Computerized Tomography (CT)

 - Otherwise, there is no special type of care required after a CT scan.
 You may resume your usual diet and activities unless your doctor advises you differently.
 Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.

-What CT exams are performed at Johns Hopkins Medical Imaging?
+What CT services are performed at Johns Hopkins Medical Imaging?